jessefreitasguimaraesnegocios-app/Barbearia/CONFIGURAR_VERCEL.md

-# 🚀 Configurar Variáveis de Ambiente no Vercel
+# 🌐 Configurar Deploy no Vercel

 ## ❌ Problema